oneapi-src/oneDAL/docs/source/onedal/data-management/graph/directed-adjacency-vector-graph.rst

 :capterm:`directed <Directed graph>` :capterm:`weighted <Weighted graph>` sparse graph concept with :capterm:`adjacency matrix` underneath for which the following is true:

-- The data within the graph are sparse and stored in :capterm:`CSR format <CSR data>`.
+- The data within the graph is sparse and stored in :capterm:`CSR format <CSR data>`.
 - The :ref:`specific graph traits <api_graph_traits>` are defined for this class.

 ---------------------